Spirits-/ticket-adder/README.md

 anything else, so use at your own risk.

 ## How to use
 Since the regex pattern is hardcoded, you'll have to build it yourself.
-Install Rust, clone the repo, change the regex pattern to fit your needs (the `re` variable found in the `get_ticket_from_branch` function), run `cargo build --release`, and throw the resulting binary file found in `target/release` into your projects `.git/hooks` folder.
+Install Rust, clone/download the repo, change the regex pattern to fit your needs (`TICKET_PATTERN` global constant), run `cargo build --release`, and throw the resulting binary file found in `target/release` into your projects `.git/hooks` folder.
 Enjoy never having to remember to add the ticket to a commit ever again.

 This is my first time coding in Rust, so improvements are very welcome.